 Since mealybugs are quite difficult to get rid of, once you’ve found the most effective solution for you, ensure you do it enough times to be sure you’ve gotten rid of every bug.
 It is common to use multiple options of the pest control methods listed below, this is because you can get rid of any obvious, larger adult bugs and then follow up to eliminate any smaller pests or larvae that could still exist on your plant.

 It is always wise to put preventative pest control into effect.
 This is when you apply whatever solution works well for you, before any signs of an infestation!

-- Pruning: disposing of any “too-far-gone” bits of your plant will also most likely get rid of a large chunk of mealybugs that have found their home.
+Disposing of any “too-far-gone” bits of your plant will also most likely get rid of a large chunk of mealybugs that have found their home.

-- Rubbing Alcohol: dip a cotton swab into rubbing alcohol and dab it onto any bodies that you can see, this should kill them right on the spot.
+Dip a cotton swab into rubbing alcohol and dab it onto any bodies that you can see, this should kill them right on the spot.
 After doing this, wash off the plant with water, rinsing off any residual bugs.

-- Organic Pest Control: there are plenty of different recipes you can find online, but an insecticidal soap, mild dish soap, or neem oil mix applied to the plant (both leaves and stems) and soil should be effective after a few applications.
+There are plenty of different recipes you can find online, but an insecticidal soap, mild dish soap, or neem oil mix applied to the plant (both leaves and stems) and soil should be effective after a few applications.